SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 Pinkie nods.

-Rainbow leans forward and kisses Pinkie on the lips.
+Rainbow leans forward and gently kisses Pinkie on the lips.

-Pinkie kiss back after getting over the shock of the moment.

-After the kiss, Rainbow grins.
+After a moment of shock, Pinkie passionately kisses her back.
+Rainbow grins.
 "Pinkie, will you go out with me?"

 Pinkie's smile took up the entire width of her face.
 "Yes!"

-The two hugged each other tight as their blushes slowly fade.
+The two hugged each other tight as their blushes slowly begin to fade.

-After the hug, Pinkie looks around the room at her friends with a big beautiful smile. "i love girls, so much…"
+After the hug, Pinkie looks around the room at her friends with a big beautiful smile.
+"I love you girls, so much…"

 Another group hug forms as Pinkie is once again embraced by the love and joy of her friends.

 Pinkie takes a look in the mirror and smiles at her reflection, which has returned.

-Her reflection smiles back, matching her without resistance for the first time in a long time.
+Her reflection smiles back, matching her without resistance with a genuine smile for the first time in a long time.